nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_model_config_app.rst

    a.
 Tap :guilabel:`BIND KEY` at the top of the screen.
    #.
 Select the key from the list.

-#.
-Tap :guilabel:`APPLY`, in the right bottom corner of the screen, to confirm the configuration.

 Creating a group
 ****************